 Sascha’s Unexpectedly Long Comment: This post points out an important idea of every knowledge management system you use: direct link, Folgezettel, or position in the archive is a connection for later use.

 You leave breadcrumbs behind that your future self can follow.
 You give these breadcrumbs different colors to signify the kind of connection.
 The coloring of the paths through the landscape of your notes will hint at its structure and difficulty.
 Some are Folgezettel and some are direct links.

-This was the whole point of my last post.
+This was the whole point of my last post, “No, Luhmann was not about Folgezettel”.
 The journey is about the breadcrumbs and not about their color.
 Pick whatever color you like but be aware that some paths through the landscape are more difficult to cross.